davidsipos1002/UefiHAL9000Tools/README.md

 To build the compilers for HAL you need:
 - look at the extracted sopurces there is a file
 - or inspect gcc documentation

+To build OVMF.fd follow the steps in the EDK2 guide